sboday/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 ~~~~~~~~~

 In a Mako ``%def`` we encounter one of the rare cases where we need to turn off
-default HTML-escaping using ``| n, unicode``.
+default HTML-escaping using ``| n, decode.utf8``.
 In the example below, this is
 done because the expression assumes that the required JavaScript-escaping was
 already performed by the caller.

-Be extremely careful when you use ``| n, unicode``, and make sure the originating
+Be extremely careful when you use ``| n, decode.utf8``, and make sure the
-code is properly escaped.
-Note that the ``n`` filter turns off all default
+originating code is properly escaped.
+Note that the ``n`` filter turns off all
-filters, including the default ``unicode`` filter, so it is added back
+default filters, including the default ``decode.utf8`` filter, so it is added
-explicitly.
+back explicitly.
 Here is an example.

 .. code-block:: mako